sjanota/lysfptsfgg/packages/1-function-composition/Readme.md

 }
 ```

-Now, the `getNamesOfAllAdultUsers` knows about one thing: how to get userNames, having a DB client, but doesn't care about all the details and business rules.
+Now, the `getNamesOfAllAdultUsers` knows about one thing: how to get user names, having a DB client, but doesn't care about all the details and business rules.

 ## Pipe